 The M&A Rules requires an overseas special purpose vehicle formed for listing purposes through acquisitions of PRC domestic companies and controlled by PRC persons or entities to obtain the approval of the CSRC prior to the listing and trading of such special purpose vehicle's securities on an overseas stock exchange.
 The interpretation and application of the regulations remain unclear, and our offshore offerings may ultimately require approval of the CSRC.
 If the CSRC approval is required, it is uncertain whether we can or how long it will take us to obtain the approval and, even if we obtain such CSRC approval, the approval could be rescinded.
-Any failure to obtain or delay in obtaining the CSRC approval for any of our offshore offerings, or a rescission of such approval if obtained by us, would subject us to sanctions imposed by the CSRC or other PRC regulatory authorities, which could include fines and penalties on our operations in China, restrictions or limitations on our ability to pay dividends outside of China, conduction of regulatory conversations on us, issuance of regulatory concern letters and warning letters, designation of intermediaries to conduct inspection on our operation in China, prohibition of transferring or disposing of our property, and other forms of sanctions that may materially and adversely affect our business, financial condition, and results of operations.
+Any failure to obtain or delay in obtaining the CSRC or other PRC regulatory authorities, which could include fines and penalties on our operations in China, restrictions or limitations on our ability to pay dividends outside of China, conduction of regulatory conversations on us, issuance of regulatory concern letters and warning letters, designation of intermediaries to conduct inspection on our operation in China, prohibition of transferring or disposing of our property, and other forms of sanctions that may materially and adversely affect our business, financial condition, and results of operations.